ska-sa/katgpucbf/README.md

 generations.
 More recent platforms may well work, but have not been tested.

 ### Hardware
-* Nvidia GPU of compute capability 7.2 or greater.
-One exception to this is the GeForce GTX 16XX series which is listed as having a compute capability of 7.5, but does not include Tensor Cores, which are a requirement for the XB-engine.
+* Nvidia GPU of compute capability 7.2 or greater and Tensor Cores, which are a requirement for the XB-engine.
 * Mellanox OFED Drivers v5.3.1 for ibverbs functionality.
 (Any v5+ should work.)
   For best performance, ibverbs is recommended.
 Currently `fgpu` can operate without ibverbs, but the functionality is not available (yet) in `xbgpu`.